Scalable Spatiotemporal Inference with Biased Scan Attention Transformer Neural Processes: Abstract

 \section{Abstract}

 Neural Processes (NPs) are a rapidly evolving class of models designed to directly model the posterior predictive distribution of stochastic processes.
-While early architectures were developed primarily as a scalable alternative to Gaussian Processes (GPs), modern NPs tackle far more complex and data hungry applications spanning geology, epidemiology, climate, and robotics.
+While early architectures were developed primarily as a scalable alternative to Gaussian Processes (GPs), modern NPs tackle far more complex and data-hungry applications spanning geology, epidemiology, climate, and robotics.
 These applications have placed increasing pressure on the scalability of these models, with many architectures compromising accuracy for scalability.
-In this paper, we demonstrate that this tradeoff is often unnecessary, particularly when modeling fully or partially translation invariant processes.
+In this paper, we demonstrate that this trade-off is often unnecessary, particularly when modeling fully or partially translation-invariant processes.
 We propose a versatile new architecture, the Biased Scan Attention Transformer Neural Process (BSA-TNP), which introduces Kernel Regression Blocks (KRBlocks), group-invariant attention biases, and memory-efficient Biased Scan Attention (BSA).
-BSA-TNP is able to: (1) match or exceed the accuracy of the best models while often training in a fraction of the time, (2) exhibit translation invariance, enabling learning at multiple resolutions simultaneously, (3) transparently model processes that evolve in both space and time, (4) support high dimensional fixed effects, and (5) scale gracefully -- running inference with over 1M test points with 100K context points in under a minute on a single 24GB GPU.
+BSA-TNP is able to: (1) match or exceed the accuracy of the best models while often training in a fraction of the time, (2) exhibit translation invariance, enabling learning at multiple resolutions simultaneously, (3) transparently model processes that evolve in both space and time, (4) support high-dimensional fixed effects, and (5) scale gracefully, running inference on over 1M test points and 100K context points in under a minute on a single 24GB GPU.
+Code is provided as part of the \href{https://github.com/MLGlobalHealth/dl4bi}{\texttt{dl4bi}} package.

-\section{Introduction}
+\section{INTRODUCTION}

-While early Neural Processes (NPs) \cite{np, cnp} focused primarily on the posterior predictive of 1D Gaussian Processes (GPs) and simple data distributions like MNIST, many modern NPs tackle far more complex and data hungry distributions spanning geology, epidemiology, climate, and robotics \cite{geoai,stgnp,convcnp_env,convcnp_env_2,anp_robotics}.
-Furthermore, these tasks often require synthesizing on and off-grid data.
-Indeed, one of the most recent foundation models for climate, Aardvark \cite{aardvark}, is a NP that synthesizes temperature, pressure, wind, humidity, and precipitation from on and off-grid data to generate forecasts that outperform traditional numerical weather prediction systems at one thousandth the computational cost.
+While early Neural Processes (NPs) \citep{np, cnp} focused primarily on the posterior predictive distributions of 1D Gaussian Processes (GPs) and simple data distributions like MNIST, many modern NPs tackle far more expansive and complex distributions spanning geology, epidemiology, climate, and robotics \citep{geoai,stgnp,convcnp_env,convcnp_env_2,anp_robotics}.
+These tasks often require combining on-grid and off-grid data.
+Indeed, one of the most recent foundation models for climate, Aardvark, is an NP that synthesizes temperature, pressure, wind, humidity, and precipitation from on-grid and off-grid data to generate forecasts that outperform traditional numerical weather prediction systems at one thousandth the computational cost \citep{aardvark}.